 General sales conditions

-General sales conditions: not aimed at online sales
+General sales conditions: not aimed at distance selling to consumers

 These general terms and conditions apply in full to any contractual relationship between the seller, being Brachot-Hermant NV and its Family members and subsidiaries (Brachot LTD, Brachot SAS, Brachot SRL, Brachot Polska Sp z o, Brachot Tiles & Landscaping NV, Cameleon Granite (Pty) Ltd, Granitarn SAS, Kilkenny Limestone Quarries LTD, Larvik Granite AS, Société Armoricaine de Granit (SAG) SAS, Sociedade de Granitos de Satão (S.G.S.)
 Lda, hereinafter referred to as “Brachot” or “our, us”, edm ), and the buyer.